What Are Some Tips To Keep My Cat From Spraying?

-These little adorable animals are so sensitive and want to be handled like a glass even when they are in wrong.
+These little adorable animals are so sensitive and want to be handled like glass even when they are in the wrong.
 If you don’t have a big heart for your kitten, you will become stressed and might want to give it away.
 The people in your house that don’t love your cat will get overwhelmed with its spraying behavior and hit it or yell at it but this won’t help.

 So, what do you do?

 First, you need to understand why cats spray.
 Spraying is not something they do naturally; it is a form of behavior change that they do rebelliously.
 If you pay attention, you will notice that when they spray, they release little urine compared to when they urinate normally.
 Your cat knows how to urinate the proper way.
 If they raise their tail and quiver as they squirt urine it is not because they don’t know how to urinate the right way, it is because they are sending a message.

 What message is my cat sending when they spray?

 Although cats can really be aggressive, they don’t like to be aggressive.
 This is because they might get scratched and wounded and they hate it.
 For them, spraying is a way to communicate that they are over the conflict and don’t want to engage in a fight.
 The conflict could be about other pets in your home especially dogs.